hardkoro/cv/README_EN.md

 # 😃 About me

 I have worked as a backend developer in a small but growing company.
-The main disadvantage was the fact that the development was mostly based on an obsolete technology stack (Object Pascal / Delphi, Oracle 10g & a bit of C# WPF), and I decided to increase my Python skills as not to be left behind on the mid-00 technologies.
-I have been working on Python from time to time during small home projects for personal use.
-I'm impressed by Python's philosophy & the clear code structuring it requires.
+I have achieved all my goals within it, and I’m looking for new challenges now.
+Due to the current political situation in Russia, I’m looking for challenges in Europe, being now in Tbilisi, Georgia.
+I am set up for relocation, but we could discuss other options too.

+As for the greatest achievement I consider the development of a WMS system from the scratch.
+It was necessary to start tracking the movement of SKU batches along the entire production cycle within an existing ERP system.
+I was responsible for the design and development of a WMS system (database and ERP integration), implemented address storage, integrated new logic into existing document workflow, coordinated the development of tablets software for storekeepers to perform warehouse operations.
+As a result, the company has achieved a significant reduction in defects, increased the traceability of raw materials and improved the quality of finished commodities.
+Also, we were able to enter new markets and increase customer’s satisfaction by shipping products with pre-determined expiration dates.

-After the training courses I added Python to the company's development stack: wrote several ETL data handlers, API requests, REST API service, deployed Apache Airflow at Docker containers.
+Under my initiative, Python was added to the company’s technology stack.
+I used Python to integrate several EDI systems to ERP, made some ETL data pipelines, created a REST API service.
+Also, I deployed Apache Airflow and became an experienced user of Docker containers.
+I know the difference between Django and Flask, but I used FastAPI on the production.

-While I was implementing a Warehouse Management System in the company's warehouses, I upgraded my soft skills much: I can describe complex things in simple words, can reassure a storekeeper that we are not going to "replace him with robots", but just want to ease his work.
+If SQL considered as a natural language, then I would call myself a bilingual.
+I know how to utilize views, triggers, procedures, pipe functions, explain plans, partitions — you name it!
+I know Oracle best of all, but PostgreSQL is my buddy too.
+Now I am expanding my skills in NoSQL, as I passed several MongoDB training courses in particular.

 Had one subordinate: I know how to set tasks & control its execution without any conflicts.